cjchongjing-cloud/MySemai-AI/README.md

 **How to Install:**
 1. Clone or download the complete project repository to your local machine.
 2. Ensure all files (`app.py`, `index.html`, `style.css`, `start.bat`, etc.) remain together in the root directory.
-3. Locate the `.env.example` file in the main folder and save a new file as `.env`.
+3. Locate the `.env.example` file in the main folder and save as new file name `.env`.
 Open this newly renamed `.env` file and insert a valid Google Gemini API key where indicated.

 **How to Run:**
 * **For Windows Users:** Simply double-click the `start.bat` file.
 This automated deployment script will instantly install all required Python libraries (`flask`, `flask-cors`, `google-generativeai`, `python-dotenv`), launch the local Flask backend server, and open the application in your default web browser.